LemmySmackett/LemmySmackettCom/content/stories/mature/the_tragedy_of_tad_deeper.md

 "Ah!"
 Tad recoils from the app-scrolling college-aged youth sitting on a vinyl chair beside him.
 "Who are you?!"

 The youth doesn't look up.
-"You're son."
+"Your son."

 "My...son?"
 Tad squints and sees himself.
 Or rather, who he used to be.
 "My God," he says.
 "Your face.
 This beard.
 I must have been in a coma for—"